 There are a range of approaches and methods that landlords can adopt when undertaking surveys.
 Landlords should do this at least every three years.
-Our separate guide produced by Ipsos Mori says more about this.
 Landlords can provide context to their tenants and other service users when seeking their views.
+Please see our conducting surveys of tenants and service users guidance.